Toric principal bundles, piecewise linear maps and Tits buildings: Toric principal bundles and Tits buildings

-\begin{remark} We point out that morphisms of principal bundles for general linear groups do not correspond to morphisms of vector bundles.
-Thus, our description of morphisms of toric principal bundles, in case of general linear groups, is different from Kylachko's description of morphisms of toric vector bundles. \end{remark}
+\begin{remark} We point out that morphisms of vector bundles do not correspond to morphisms of principal bundles for general linear groups.
+This is because a linear map between vector spaces $E$ and $E'$ does not correspond to a group homomorphism between $\GL(E)$ and $\GL(E')$.
+Thus, our description of morphisms of (framed) toric principal bundles, in case of general linear groups, is different from Klyachko's description of morphisms of toric vector bundles.
+Morphisms between (framed) toric principal bundles for general linear groups are much more restricted than morphisms between toric vector bundles.
+When $G=G'=\GL(r)$ and $\alpha: \GL(r) \to \GL(r)$ is the identity, the morphisms of toric principal bundles on $X_\Sigma$ correspond to the isomorphisms of rank $r$ toric vector bundles on $X_\Sigma$. \end{remark}